SolaceDev/maas-docs-online/README.md

 ## Building the site

-Please follow the insturtions in [Getting Started Section](CONTRIBUTING.md)
+Please follow the instructions in [Getting Started Section](CONTRIBUTING.md)

 ## Resources